sitelint/accessible-gallery/README.md

 # Accessible Gallery

-Accessible Gallery allows you to create image gallery automatically directly from the HTML.
+Accessible Gallery allows you to create an image gallery automatically directly from the HTML.

 ## Demo